-Deputy de Lisle said that Longue Hougue quarry is full of - I just want to clarify from - I have run that quote past the General Manager of Guernsey Water who says:
+Deputy de Lisle said that Longue Hougue guarry is full of - I just want to clarify from - I have run that quote past the General Manager of Guernsey Water who says:

-'This statement only serves to further the potential for misinterpretation.
+This statement only serves to further the potential for misinterpretation.
 There are rising levels of Glyphosate in the water supply.
-We must be very clear that the presence of Glyphosate in raw water such as streams and quarries such as Longue Hougue reservoir does not mean that levels are rising in our drinking water supply.
-Water treatment in Guernsey removes Glyphosate to levels that are well within industry drinking water standards.'16:06:31 exaggerate the wellbeing or sorry unsettle the community when you exaggerate the risk to them, and I think Deputy de Lisle respectfully, sir, was at risk of doing that.
+We must be very clear that the presence of Glyphosate in raw water such as streams and quarries such as Longue Houque reservoir does not mean that levels are rising in our drinking water supply.
+Water treatment in Guernsey removes Glyphosate to levels that are well within industry drinking water standards.16:06:31

-Now I know there is a balance and it is something I remember Stephen Bridgman saying to me the then Medical Officer of Health is when you draw the public's attention to health risk you can
+Now I know there is a balance and it is something I remember Stephen Bridgman saying to me, the then Medical Officer of Health, is when you draw the public's attention to health risk you can unsettle the community when you exaggerate the risk to them, and I think Deputy de Lisle respectfully, sir, was at risk of doing that.